KairigoShawn/git-search-ip/README.md

-# Project-Name

-Write the project description here...
+# GIT SEARCH ENGINE by Shawn Kairigo

+This application uses the github api to allow you to search for users as well as their repositories on github.

 ## Technologies Used

-- Add technologies you may have used in the project e.g HTML & CSS (Bootstrap)
+TypeScript
+HTML
+JavaScript
+CSS
+Bootstrap

 ##### Setup Instructions and Installation